 In the last two weeks, there have been no new donations of mpox vaccines announced.
 Fewer than 5.6 million vaccine doses have been pledged for donation.
 On September 24th, the United States announced a donation of 1 million doses of the MVA-BN vaccine to the international mpox response.
 This marks the largest donation of MVA-BN mpox vaccines to date.
 This donation is in addition to the combined 60,000 doses the U.S. donated and delivered to Nigeria (10,000 doses) and the DRC (50,000 doses).
 The European Commission has pledged 566,500 doses.
 Canada has also pledged to donate up to 200,000 doses, stating that the number of doses delivered will be dependent on the receiving countries' capacity for storage and administration.
 The available mpox vaccines have less strict cold-chain requirements compared to COVID-19 vaccines and many available mpox vaccines can be stored in a refrigerator (see table below).
 Japan has pledged up to 3 million doses of the LC16-KMB vaccine.
 The vaccine donations from Japan are expected by the end of 2024, but challenges have risen around liability issues and identifying an entity to take on the risk in case of adverse events.
 Nigeria donated 1,000 doses of mpox vaccines (from the 10,000 doses they received from the U.S.) to Rwanda.

-The WHO and partners have established an access and allocation mechanism (AAM) mpox medical countermeasures, including vaccines, treatments, diagnostic tests.
+The WHO and partners have established an access and allocation mechanism (AAM) for mpox medical countermeasures, including vaccines, treatments, and diagnostic tests.
 This mechanism was established as part of the interim Medical Countermeasures Network.
-The guiding principles for the mechanism preventing illness and death, mitigating inequity, and ensuring transparency and flexibility.
-The AAM has allocated 899,000 mpox vaccines to 9 countries (Central Republic, Cote d'Ivoire, Democratic Republic of the Congo, Kenya, Liberia, Nigeria, Rwanda, South Africa and Uganda).
-85% of these vaccines (765,200) will go to the Democratic Republic of the
+The guiding principles for the mechanism are preventing illness and death, mitigating inequity, and ensuring transparency and flexibility.
+The AAM has allocated 899,000 mpox vaccines to 9 countries (Central African Republic, Cote d'Ivoire, Democratic Republic of the Congo, Kenya, Liberia, Nigeria, Rwanda, South Africa and Uganda).
+85% of these vaccines (765,200) will go to the Democratic Republic of the Congo which is currently the most affected country.
+The WHO and partners have established an access and allocation mechanism (AAM) for mpox medical countermeasures, including vaccines, treatments, and diagnostic tests.
+This mechanism was established as part of the interim Medical Countermeasures Network.
+The guiding principles for the mechanism are preventing illness and death, mitigating inequity, and ensuring transparency and flexibility.
+The AAM has allocated 899,000 mpox vaccines to 9 countries (Central African Republic, Cote d'Ivoire, the Democratic Republic of the Congo, Kenya, Liberia, Nigeria, Rwanda, South Africa and Uganda).
+85% of these vaccines (765,200) will go to the Democratic Republic of the Congo which is currently the most affected country.
+These doses are expected to be delivered starting this week, and 975,700 doses will be the next batch of vaccines to be allocated and delivered in December.

-Source: Publicly available data compiled by the COVID QuickStart team, last updated November 19, 2024
+Source: Publicly available data compiled by the COVID QuickStart team, last updated December 10, 2024